pesterhazy/boot-fmt/README.md

 ## Motivation

-Beautiful machine-formatted Clojure code saves you time, helps you find bugs, and avoids quibbles with collaborators. `gofmt`'s success has shown that auto-formatting works for many golang teams; boot-fmt hopes to bring the same benefits to Clojure(Script).
+Beautiful machine-formatted source code saves you time, helps you find bugs, and avoids quibbles with collaborators. `gofmt`'s success has shown that auto-formatting works for many golang teams; boot-fmt hopes to bring the same benefits to Clojure(Script).